alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 }
 ```

-As a result, the offset between the data section of the executable and the program break initial position when the process will run can have a size of anywhere between `0` and `0x02000000`.
+As a result, the offset between the data section of the executable and the program break initial position when the process runs can have a size of anywhere between `0` and `0x02000000`.
 This randomization is known as Address Space Layout Randomisation (ASLR).
 ASLR is a computer security technique involved in preventing exploitation of memory corruption vulnerabilities.
-In order to prevent an attacker from reliably jumping to, for example, a particular exploited function in memory, ASLR randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap and libraries.
+In order to prevent an attacker from jumping to, for example, a particular exploited function in memory, ASLR randomly arranges the address space positions of key data areas of a process, including the positions of the heap and the stack.

 ## The updated VM diagram